 We live in a time of great global change and have a responsibility to “future proof” students for changing political, economic, employment and social climates.
 We embrace a holistic approach – at all stages – and for all stakeholders – in a rich culture of learning.

-As a non-selective school, Whitsunday Anglican School caters for students of all academic abilities.
+At Whitsunday Anglican School we value academic rigour but are also a non-selective school that caters for students of all academic abilities.
 We pride ourselves on academic excellence and our academic results reflect this.

 Below is a list of just some of our recent academic achievements: